Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/ms-selection.rst

 	Hoist kinematic chain force analysis

-The Passive Friction MotoSuiveur Unit is directly selected to ensure sufficient torque to stop the full load.
+The Passive Friction MotoSuiveur® Unit is directly selected to ensure sufficient torque to stop the full load.

 .. math::

   C_{MS} ≥ 1.4C_S

-The speed at the MotoSuiveur Unit wheel |Vmax| can be up to 100 RPM.
+The speed at the MotoSuiveur® Unit wheel |Vmax| can be up to 100 RPM.

-Example : Selecting a Passive Friction MotoSuiveur Unit (MSF)
+Example : Selecting a Passive Friction MotoSuiveur® Unit (MSF)
 ----------------------------------------------------------------

 .. rubric:: Hoist input data